Why First Marriages Fail

-Given the longer life span, marrying a high school sweetheart may not be the smartest thing to do.
+Given the lengthening life span, marrying a high school sweetheart may not be the smartest thing to do.
 Adolescent relationships are best used to figure out what it means to be in a relationship, not to select a life partner.
 Teenagers are emotionally and intellectually undeveloped.
-At this stage, they have yet to discover who they are as individuals, let alone as relational partners.
+They have yet to discover who they are as individuals, let alone as relational partners.
 People need time and experience to acquire the skills needed for a healthy, long-term union.

 So are you doomed if you married your first love?
-Thankfully no. Humans have the ability to self-reflect, which means we can analyze the immature patterns that were set in motion during the teen years to identify how they have shaped our present-day bond.
+Thankfully, no. Humans have the ability to self-reflect, which means we can analyze the immature patterns set in motion during our teen years to identify how they have shaped our present bond.
 Partners have typical ways of communicating, resolving conflict, and having sex.
 These patterns develop early in a relationship and unless conscious effort is made to change them, they endure.

-Researcher Carol Rusbult coined a term called the Michelangelo phenomenon, referring to the idea that in healthy relationships, partners mold and shape each other into ideal selves.
-If partner X wants to cultivate their artistic abilities, partner Y will encourage and possibly even pay for their art classes.
+Researcher Carol Rusbult coined a term, "the Michelangelo phenomenon," to refer to the idea that in healthy relationships, partners mold and shape each other into ideal selves.
+If one wants to cultivate their artistic abilities, the other be encouraging and possibly even pay for the art classes.
 The Michelangelo phenomenon is a defining characteristic of mature love.

 Immature love is selfish, whereas mature love is selfless.
 We live in an individualistic society and people tend to make decisions based on what is best for themselves rather than their relationships.
 Interestingly, by nurturing our relationships, we personally benefit because good relationships help us thrive, whereas bad ones make us deteriorate.
 So even those with selfish intents will reap the rewards of shifting to a relationship-first orientation.